Garden area in Chattanooga, Tennessee.

 Experience Ruby Falls

-Another awesome outdoor experience in Chattanooga is Ruby Falls.
-It is the deepest commercial cave and tallest underground waterfall open to the public in the U.S. I wasn’t quite sure what to expect, entering the cavern beneath Lookout Mountain, but the thundering 145-foot-high waterfall located some 1,120-feet below ground really impressed me.
+Another excellent outdoor experience in Chattanooga is Ruby Falls.
+It is the deepest commercial cave and tallest underground waterfall open to the public in the U.S. I wasn’t quite sure what to expect when I entered the cavern beneath Lookout Mountain, but the thundering 145-foot-high waterfall located some 1,120 feet below ground really impressed me.

 GiftsForYouNow.com